martin-dold/smartMug/README.md

 # SmartMug
 This is the repository for the SmartMug project.

+The intention of the project is to turn a standard mug into a SmartMug by mounting the developed SmartMug case on the bottom of the mug.
+Using the developed Android App, the user can now connect to its mug.
+Once the wireless connection is established, the following services are available:

+- Ordering via app: the SmartMug changes its color to signal the waitress that the user wants a new drink, reorder the same drink, asks for the bill or has no request at all.
+- Monitor the current filling level of the mug within the app.
+- Play two different drinking games.
+- Entering personal data to display user statistics, e.g. blood alcohol level.

 # Project Startup and History

 This chapter describes initial considerations at project startup that finally lead to the developed SmartMug.